rotunda-uvap/uvapweb/content/news/what-makes-good-government-a-conversation-with-history-editor-nadine-zimmerli-and-author-christopher-pearl/index.md

 templateKey: news
 description: Blog post from Nadine Zimmerli, Editor for History and Social Sciences
 date: 2020-10-15
-related_books:
-  - book_id: "5457"
-    book_title: "Conceived in Crisis: The Revolutionary Creation of an American State"
 type: news
 title: What Makes Good Government?
 A Conversation with History Editor Nadine Zimmerli and Author Christopher Pearl